jaghaimo/stelnet/README.md

 ## Installation and Configuration

-To configure the mod edit [stelnet.json](assets/stelnet.json).
+To configure the open LunaLib menu (F2 by default).

 This mod can be added to an existing save - just enable it in the mod list and load the save.

-This mod can be removed from an existing save - edit `stelnet.json` and set `uninstallMod` to `true`.
+This mod can be removed from an existing save - in LunaLib menu set `Uninstall Mod` to `true`.
 Then load the save, save the game, quit the game, and finally disable this mod in the mod list.

 ## Translating the Mod

 To translate this mod, edit files in [data/l10n](assets/data/l10n/) directory.
-You can then create the translation mod with the following structure:
+You can then create the translation mod with just the following structure:

 ```bash
 data/config/tag_data.json  # tag names in Intel UI